-GRI Indicators Metrics

-2-7 Employees Peñoles:

-1,053 women and 7,197 men employees (unionized and non-

-Bal Holdings, Inc. employees are unionized)

-not included 3 women interns and 6 men interns

-Fresnillo:

-843 women and 6,633 men employees (unionized and non-

-unionized)

-16 women interns and 11 men interns

-Total of Industrias Peñoles:

-1,910 women and 13,852 men employees (unionized and non-

-1,910 women and 13,852 men employees (unionized and non- unionized)

-unionized)

-2-8 Workers who are not Peñoles:

-employees 5,855 contractors

-Fresnillo:

-10,619 contractors

-Total of Industrias Peñoles:

-16,474 contractors

-2-30 Collective bargaining Total of Industrias Peñoles:

-agreements 67.91% of unionized employees (10.704 unionized employees /

-agreements 15,762 total employees unionized and non-unionized).

-13,702 total employees unionized and non-unionized).

-201-1 Direct economic value Direct economic value generated (revenue) of \$6,650.08 million

-generated and distributed of US dollars

-J Distributed economic value (expenditures) of \$ 5.828.62 million

-of US dollars

-201-2 Financial implications and We reviewed that the entity included in the report the financial

-other risks and opportunities due implications and other risks and opportunities derived from climate

-to climate change change, specifically:

-Description of the risks or of the opportunities and their

-classification as either physical or transitional nature

-Description of the impacts related with the risks or the

-opportunities

-Financial implications of the risks or the opportunities before

-taking measures to manage them

-Methods used to manage the risks or the opportunities

-Methods used to manage the risks of the opportunities

-202-1 Ratios of standard entry Peñoles:

-level wage by gender compared to Ratio of 1.89 (using as standard initial category salary \$14,300 /

-local minimum wage minimum wage of \$7,567,47)

-Fresnillo:

-Only non-unionized employees Ratio of 2.02 (using as standard initial category salary \$15,310 /

-are considered minimum wage of \$7,567.47)

-are considered Total of Industrias Peñoles:

-Ratio of 1.89 (using as standard initial category salary \$14,300 /

-minimum wage of \$7,567,47)
+GRI Indicators Metrics 2-7 Employees Bal Holdings, Inc. employees are not included Peñoles: 1,053 women and 7,197 men employees (unionized and non- unionized) 3 women interns and 6 men interns Fresnilio: 843 women and 6,633 men employees (unionized and non- unionized) 16 women interns and 11 men interns Total of Industrias Peñoles: 1,910 women and 13,852 men employees (unionized and non- unionized) 2-8 Workers who are not employees Peholes: 5,855 contractors Fresnilo: 10,619 contractors Total of Industrias Périoles: 16,474 contractors 2-30 Collective bargaining agreements Total of Industrias Peñoles: • 67.91% of unionized employees (10,704 unionized employees , 15,762 total employees unionized and non-unionized).
+201-1 Direct economic value generated and distributed Direct economic value generated (revenue) of \$6,650.08 million of US dollars Distributed economic value (expenditures) of \$ 5,828.62 million of US dollars 201-2 Financial implications and other risks and opportunities due to climate change We revewed that the entry included in the report the financial implications and other risks and opportunities derived from climate change, specifically: Description of the risks or of the opportunities and their classification as either physical or transitional nature Description of the impact related with the risks or the opportunities and the second second second second second second second taking measures to manage them Methods used to manage the risks or the opportunities 202-1 Ratios of standard entry level wage by gender compared to local minimum wage Only non-unionized employees are considered Pendes: A ato of 1.89 (using as standard initial category salary \$14,300 / minimum wage of \$7,507.47) Fernalic: B ato 20 (using as standard initial category salary \$15,310 / total of landstrase befoles: Ratio of 1.89 (using as standard initial category salary \$14,300 / minimum wage of \$7,557.47)